tjmahr/tjmahr.github.io/_posts/2021-07-07-slay-the-spire-snecko-eye-simulation.md

 The expected number of playable cards per hand is 3.2.
-The dreaded (1, 2, 2, 2, 3) hand appears about 4.5% of the time, but the 0 card lets us play a fourth card about 21.8% of the time.
+The dreaded (1, 2, 2, 2, 3) hand appears about 4.5% of the time, but the one 0-cost card in our deck lets us play a fourth card about 21.8% of the time.

 ## Enter the Snecko

 {% include figure image_path="/assets/images/2021-07-snecko.png" alt="A screenshot of Snecko Eye" caption="Snecko Eye is probably the best relic in the game." %}{: style="max-width: 80%; display: block; margin: 2em auto;"}

-Now, let's suppose we obtain the mighty [Snecko Eye] relic.
+Let's suppose we obtain the mighty [Snecko Eye] relic.
 It says "Draw 2 additional cards each turn.
 Start each combat Confused."
 Confused is a debuff that randomizes the costs of cards when we draw them.
 So now our setup is the following: